smorrrs/Speedrun-Resources/autosplitter_guide.md

 # Additional Resources

-Discord for asking questions: https://discord.gg/N6wv8pW
+Discord for asking questions (and more tutorials): https://discord.gg/N6wv8pW